nschlimm/EasyKey.shellmenu/README.md

 Use `menuInit` to initialize a new menu.
 Use `submenuHead` to structure your menu into sub sections.
-Use `menuItem` for single column menus.
+Use `menuItem` to define keys in single column menus.
-Use `menuItemClm` for multi column menus (allows more actions in the menu).
+Use `menuItemClm` to define keys for multi column menus (allows more actions in the menu).

 ```
 menuInit <menu title>